-The combination of two high-level moves is awarded 1.0 points for the combination plus 1.0 for the additional difficulty (2.0 points in total).
-This additional bonus can only be received once.
-This type of bonus only applies to the following Competitive categories: Senior Women, Senior Men, Senior Doubles, Master +50.
+The combination of two high-level moves is awarded 1.0 points for the combination plus 1.0 for the Super Bonus (2.0 points in total).
+This SB can only be received once.
+This type of bonus only applies to the following Competitive categories: Senior Women, Senior Men, Senior Doubles, Trio Senior, Master +50.